nickode/3DGraphics/README.md

-# 3D Graphics OpenGL prototype
+# 3D Graphics Using OpenGL
-Small prototype that renders 3D models to the screen with a free-viewing camera.
-Currently in development....
+Simple prototype that renders 3D models to the screen with a free-viewing camera.